 The per capita income in Longmeadow in 2018 was $60,209, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $240,836 for a family of four.

 Longmeadow is a somewhat ethnically-diverse town.
 The people who call Longmeadow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longmeadow residents report their race to be White, followed by Asian.
 Important ancestries of people in Longmeadow include Irish, Italian, Polish, English, and German.

 The most common language spoken in Longmeadow is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.